stackhpc/ansible-slurm-appliance/ansible/roles/nhc/README.md

    It will run healthchecks on all `IDLE` nodes which are not `DRAINED` or `NOT_RESPONDING` every 300 seconds.
 See [slurm.conf parameters](https://slurm.schedmd.com/slurm.conf.html) `HealthCheckInterval`, `HealthCheckNodeState`, `HealthCheckProgram`.
-These may be overriden if required by redefining `openhpc_config_nhc` in e.g.
+These may be overridden if required by redefining `openhpc_config_nhc` in e.g.
    `environments/site/inventory/group_vars/nhc/yml`.

 2. Template out node health check rules using Ansible facts for each compute